j-mnr/gophergo.dev/content/basics/11-range.md

 	}
 }

-// RangeIndexAndValues shows how to grab both the index and the value of each
+// IndexAndValues shows how to grab both the index and the value of each
 // element in a slice.
-func RangeIndexAndValues() {
+func IndexAndValues() {
 	nums := []int{1, 2, 3, 4, 5}
 	for i, n := range nums {
 		fmt.Printf("index: %d, access value: %d, range value: %d\n", i, nums[i], n)